zowe/zac/meetings/2019-07-31/Agenda.md

 ### Optional
 *Topic: Community Tooling* – Moderator: @jmertic?
 TBD? - 15 minutes *Topic: A Year in Review* – Moderator: @tim.brooks - 30 minutes

+Share new attendee - 1600 - 1700
+Welcome Reception is at 1900

 Other suggestions:
 - Sujay Solomon  - Would be nice to have a chat about what is being adopted by the greater mainframe community (customers, not vendors) and what is not.
 May help shape V2. (edited)